Top Ten Key Performance Indicators (KPIs) for Successful Spend Analysis

 6) Contribution to Total Spend

 Contribution to total spend is all about breaking down where your money is actually being spent, across individual items, categories or suppliers.
 KPIs set to monitor these contributions are invaluable because they allow you to identify savings opportunities.
-That might mean negotiating a new contract with a high-volume supplier, or consolidating spend around popular items to just one supplier in order to leveraging purchasing power.
+That might mean negotiating a new contract with a high-volume supplier, or consolidating spend around popular items to just one supplier in order to leverage purchasing power.

 7) Contract Pricing and Compliance